npezza93/redi_search/README.md

 end
 ```

-This will automatically add `User.search` and `User.reindex` methods.
-You can
+This will automatically add `User.search` and `User.spellcheck`
+methods which behave the same as if you called them on an `Index` instance.
-also use `User.redi_search_index` to get the `RediSearch::Index` instance.
+You can also use `User.redi_search_index` to get the `RediSearch::Index`
-`User.reindex` will first `drop` the index if it exists, `create` the index with
+instance. `User.reindex` is also added and when called, will first `drop` the
+index if it exists, `create` the index with the given schema, and then `add` all
-the given schema, and then `add` all the records to the index.
+the records to the index.

 The `redi_search` class method also takes an optional `serializer` argument
-which takes the name of a serializer.
-The serializer must respond to all the
+which takes the class name of a serializer.
+The serializer must respond to all
-fields in a schema.
+the fields in a schema as methods.
+We don't serialize to a JSON object since
+RediSearch doesn't serialize documents that way.

 ```ruby
 class User < ApplicationRecord